yui-tan/pyPromptChecker/README.md

 # ToDo

+ - [ ] Be able to move and delete PNG images by button
+ - [ ] Filtering main tabs various conditions
  - [x] Refactoring and clean up
  - [x] Add support for hires.fix status
  - [x] Add support for ControlNet status